War of the Coprophages: Plot

 Mulder brings a roach from the hotel room to Berenbaum, who thinks it may be mechanical.
-He then visits Dr. Ivanov, a wheelchair-bound scientist who works on insect-like robots.
+He then visits Dr. Ivanov, a wheelchair-using scientist who works on insect-like robots.
 The two discuss the possibility that extraterrestrial intelligences could send robotic probes to study other planets.
 After inspecting Mulder's specimen, Ivanov is rendered speechless; he informs Mulder that the specimen is, technology-wise, vastly superior to anything he's ever seen.
 Scully arrives in the town at a convenience store, finding the residents succumbing to mass hysteria over the roaches.
 She attempts to calm the people down, but they instead frantically flee after two scuffling patrons knock over a display of chocolate candies, believing them to be more roaches.

 Mulder catches another roach to bring to Berenbaum, but this time she concludes that it is a seemingly normal insect.
 Scully finds out that Eckerle was researching dung-derived methane as an alternative fuel source, and had been importing animal dung that may have introduced the roaches to the area.
 Upon hearing this, Mulder speculates that the roaches are actually extraterrestrial robotic probes that are capable of consuming dung—an abundant resource already exploited by some species of roaches—to generate methane as a source of fuel.

 Mulder goes with Berenbaum to see Eckerle at his facility.
 She stays in the car while he goes inside, finding Eckerle in a deeply paranoid state.
 Eckerle pulls a gun on Mulder, thinking that even he may somehow be a cockroach.
 Scully arrives on the scene and meets Berenbaum.
 She then goes in the facility looking for Mulder and then phones him; when his phone rings, Eckerle believes it to be Mulder making a tone like the rest of the unusual roaches.
 He fires at Mulder, and his shots rupture and ignite pipes containing methane gas.
 The agents flee, and the facility explodes with Eckerle still inside.
 The next day, Ivanov arrives at the scene to talk with Mulder and meets Berenbaum.
 The two leave with one another, discussing their interests in insects and robots.
 That night Mulder writes his report on the case, wondering how humanity would react if insect-like robots visited Earth.
 Mulder finds a Blaberus giganteus by his food and crushes it with an X-File.